 Natural Gas Export Highlights

 - The North American shale revolution has altered the natural gas supply/demand dynamic, turning Canada’s sole export market, the US, into its main competitor.
-In 2023, Canada exported roughly 45% of its natural gas supply to the US.
-From 2010 to 2021, natural gas exports to the US decreased by over 15% due to increased natural gas production in the northeast US, its main competitor.
+In 2024, Canada exported over 45% of its natural gas supply to the US.
+From 2010 to 2021, natural gas exports to the US decreased by roughly 15% due to increased natural gas production in the northeast US, its main competitor.

 - In Canada, tight gas plays in the Montney, Deep Basin, Duvernay, and other northwest Alberta and northeast BC areas offer significant development potential.
 Like oil, the growth of gas exports has been limited by pipeline constraints and the inability to tap into global markets via LNG.